What is Spiritual Wellness?

 The goal of Spiritual Wellness Radio is to help listeners connect with their inner selves, find meaning and purpose in life, and live more fulfilling lives.
 Quartz Botanica believes that spiritual wellness is essential for overall well-being, and hopes that this podcast will inspire listeners to explore their own spiritual paths.

-What is Reiki Session like?
+What does a Reiki Session look like?

 A Reiki session is a hands-on healing treatment that is used to promote relaxation and healing.
 Reiki practitioners believe that there is a universal life force energy that flows through all living things.
 When this energy is blocked or unbalanced, it can lead to physical or emotional problems.
 Reiki practitioners believe that by channeling this energy, they can help to restore balance and promote healing.